 Additional Resources

-Accessibility Services: If you have a need for academic, residential, or dietary accommodation due to a disabling condition, please be sure to complete the registration process with the Accessibility Services Office by May 15, 2023.
-If any of the steps are unclear, please reach out to them at accessibility@extension.harvard.edu.
+Accessibility Services: If you have a need for academic, residential, or dietary accommodation due to a disabling condition, please be sure to complete the registration process with the Accessibility Services Office by May 12, 2025.

 Student Handbook: This student handbook is provided to inform you of the academic policies and rules of conduct that apply to resident and nonresident Summer School students.
 It also describes resources available at Harvard and opportunities available in the Greater Boston area that will help make your summer a rewarding one.
 Please read this handbook carefully and refer to it throughout the summer.

-Accident and Sickness Insurance Plan (Residential Students): A Harvard Summer School accident and sickness insurance plan is included in your program fee as secondary coverage to your own health insurance plan.
+Accident and Sickness Insurance Plan (Residential Students Only): A Harvard Summer School accident and sickness insurance plan is included in your program fee as secondary coverage to your own health insurance plan.
 Read how and when you can use this coverage.

 We are excited to see you this summer!
 Contact us with any additional questions by emailing ssp@summer.harvard.edu.